 Here are some tips for dealing with depression:

-- Know the symptoms of depression, and recognize if you have them.
+- Learn about the symptoms of depression and recognize if you have them.

 - Get help with caregiving so you have time for yourself.

 - Stay active and try to keep as much of a regular routine as you did before your loved one was diagnosed with cancer.

 - Try to understand what’s causing your depression.

 - Talk to friends or family.
 Try to describe your feelings and how they are affecting you.
 Ask your family and friends for ideas to help you deal with your depression.